How a Home Alarm System Works

 No matter what company or brand you choose to use, all home security systems work on the same basic principles.
 Sure, some are more reliable than others, and some are installed by more capable technicians, but they operate under the same basic philosophy.
 They secure your entry points—your doors and windows—and focus extra security on particularly valuable areas of your home, such as rooms with computers or artwork.
-The only real difference between a small system and a large system is the amount of security hardware placed throughout the property – more risks are obviously covered with a larger system than a smaller one.
+The only real difference between a small system and a large security system in Toronto is the amount of security hardware placed throughout the property – more risks are obviously covered with a larger system than a smaller one.
 For the user, however, everything ends up on the same control panel in the end.

 Your home security system is a network consisting of integrated electronic devices, all working together through a central control panel to protect against unauthorized home invasions or hazardous conditions, such as fire, carbon monoxide and freezing temperatures.
 You’ll generally have your central control panel — the brain of the system –keypads, sensors on your doors and windows, motion detectors, a communication module, a siren and a yard sign or window sticker to warn potential intruders of the presence of your security system.
 All components work together, first to try to avoid people from entering your house to begin with, and then to limit the time that thieves who manage to gain access to your property have, since police will be on the way.